+Companies with the longest and shortest interview process can be 8 weeks apart, depending on industry.
 It has been 10 days since your interview.
 No email.
 No call.
 You have checked your inbox four times today and it is not even noon.

 You are not alone.
 The average hiring process now takes 44-68 days according to SHRM and industry data.
-It has nearly doubled since 2023.
-Most of the delay has nothing to do with you.

 Glassdoor's historical average was 23.8 days.
 That number is outdated.
 SHRM reported 54 days in 2025.
 Industry tracking firms put the current national average at 63-68 days as of early 2026.

 Even within tech, company speed varies.
 Amazon averages 10 days from first interview to offer.
-Netflix 14.
+Netflix takes 14.
 Google 21.
 Apple 22.
 Oracle 26.

 Application to first response: about 7 days (median).
 Some companies respond in 24 hours.
 Some take three weeks.
 Both are normal.
+If you applied on Monday and have not heard back by Friday, that tells you nothing yet.

 First response to first interview: about 5 more days.
 This is scheduling logistics, not evaluation.

 First interview to final interview: about 12 days.
 Tech companies with multi-round loops average closer to 20.
 This is where most of the waiting happens because multiple interviewers need to align on schedules.
+You are not waiting on a decision.
+You are waiting on a calendar.

 Final interview to offer: about 6 days.
 Government roles can take 16+.
 This stage involves internal approvals, reference checks, and compensation sign-off.
+If you walked out of a final round feeling great, six days of silence is the system working, not a red flag.

 Offer to signed: about 3 days.